-As a child of parents who led charities, Zach Traxler from Traxler Printing has always felt a natural inclination to do good.
+As a child of parents who ran non-profits, Zach Traxler from Traxler Printing has always felt a natural inclination to do good.
 More often than not, Zach uses his print shop to help nonprofits, give away free shirts for good causes, and find new ways to bring the community together.
 Today, we talk to Zach who is happy to share his experiences and perspectives on printing for good.

 Could you tell us a bit about why you print for good?

 Well, I grew up with parents who were managers or directors of nonprofits.
 So I was always involved in community outreach, community work, and activism.
 I also didn’t just grow up around nonprofits and charities, but actually used nonprofits and charities in my youth.
-I grew up in Appalachia, which is a very poor part of Ohio, and we got to go to summer camp and play sports because of the charities and nonprofits that helped us when we were kids.
+I grew up in Appalachia, which is a very low-income part of Ohio, and we got to go to summer camp and play sports because of the charities and nonprofits that helped us all when we were kids.

 How do you strive to help others through your printing business?

 What we started doing is offering nonprofits a discount to upgrade their apparel from, let's say, a Gildan 5000 to a 64000.
 It's softer and their members are more likely to wear it for a longer time.
 And that worked really, really well, so we use it as a kind of discount.
 Aside from that, any nonprofits that come to us automatically get a 10% discount on top of the sales pricing.
 We try to support them as much as we can, as we know a lot of these companies don't have very large budgets.

 It’s really inspiring to hear that you’re a big advocate of supporting different causes.
 What kind of charity or nonprofit projects have you worked on before?